 Thanks to human technology, we have found ways to isolate ourselves from each other in ways that will forever shape interpersonal and business relationships everywhere… and with our environment.

 This is the beginning of the Era of The Great Adaptation.

-The cure will come, but a new normal will evolve with it.
+The cure will come, but a new normal is evolving with it.
 It is a dramatic global adaptation with people working together through the human technological infrastructures that are replacing much of our human interconnections.
 And we are learning to do so together, alone.